Danyal-Ahmad/D-Calculator/README.md

 ## Description

-D Calculator is a sleek and minimalist Android app developed using Java and Android Studio.
-It offers a user-friendly interface with smooth animations for a delightful user experience.
+D Calculator is a sleek and minimalist Android app developed using Java and Android Studio, designed to provide a user-friendly interface and smooth animations for an enjoyable user experience.
+It resembles the intuitive design of the iPhone device calculator

 ## Features